3 observations after Sixers pull away late, earn back-and-forth win over Hawks

 Embiid appeared to hurt his left knee on an awkward fourth-quarter drive.
 He grimaced and limped a bit after the play, but Embiid stayed in the game and generally looked like himself late in the fourth.
 He sunk a turnaround jumper to extend his team's lead to four points, Maxey drained a dagger three, and the Sixers displayed their superior talent when it mattered most.

-The final margin of victory was flattering, but the Sixers were indeed stellar in crunch time and did good work to brush off all that had gone wrong before that.
+The final margin of victory was flattering, but the Sixers were stellar in crunch time, brushing off all that had gone wrong before that.

+As for Embiid's all-important knee, Nurse said postgame that the Sixers plan to “re-evaluate it in the morning.”

+“I'm not sure,” Embiid said.
+“I’ve got to watch the play, but I just twisted it.
+So we’re going to talk about it and see how it feels.
+I should be fine.”